Photo By : Wasana Sampath

-The Hammenhiel Fort lies on a small rocky island at the entrance to the Jaffna Lagoon.
-The fort was built by the Portuguese in mid-1618 of quarried coral and was named Fortaleza Real (Fort Royal).
+Hammenhiel Fort is situated on a small rocky island at the entrance to the Jaffna Lagoon.
+The fort was constructed by the Portuguese in mid-1618 using quarried coral, and it was originally named Fortaleza Real (Fort Royal).

 The April 1940 Journal of the Dutch Burger Union of Ceylon has a detailed description of the fort.